International – Human Rights

 Connection to the Tamedia Complex

 The ECtHR proceedings stem directly from the precautionary proceedings regarding the book project of the Tamedia journalist.
 The Cantonal Court Zug had prohibited the publication of personality-violating content, the High Court overturned the measure, the Federal Supreme Court dismissed the appeal.
-The journalist published the book self-published – and subsequently faced defamation charges.
+The journalist published the book self-published – and was subsequently convicted of defamation (confirmed in second instance, appealed to the Federal Supreme Court).
 The irony: Had the Federal Supreme Court granted personality protection, both the book and the resulting criminal proceedings would have been avoidable.
 The ECtHR must also assess this connection.